jreyesv063/wprime_plus_b/README.md

   * `SingleElectron`
   * `SingleMuon`

 To lighten the workload of jobs, the fileset can be divided into sub-filesets by means of the `--nsplit` flag.
 You can also define the number of `.root` files to use by sample using the `--nfiles` option.
+Set `--nfiles -1` to use all `.root` files.
+The `--tag` flag is used to defined a label for the submitted jobs.

 When you attempt to open a CMS file, your application must query a redirector (defined by the `--redirector` flag) to find the file.
 Which redirector you use depends on your region and facility.
 At coffea-casa, use `--redirector xcache`.
+At lxplus, if you are working in the US, it is best to use `cmsxrootd.fnal.gov`, while in Europe and Asia, it is best to use `xrootd-cms.infn.it`.
+There is also a "global redirector" at `cms-xrd-global.cern.ch` which will query all locations.

-The `--tag` flag is used to defined a label for the submitted jobs.
+### Submitting jobs at Coffea-Casa

-Let's assume we are using coffea-casa and we want to execute the ttbar processor for the electron channel using the `TTTo2L2Nu` sample from 2017.
+Let's assume we are using coffea-casa and we want to execute the `ttbar` processor for the electron channel using the `TTTo2L2Nu` sample from 2017.
 To test locally first, can do e.g.:

 ```bash
 python3 submit.py --processor ttbar --executor iterative --channel ele --sample TTTo2L2Nu --nfiles 1 --tag test